Habitualise/habitualise-client/README.md

 2. (Required) Run `npm install` to install all dependencies
 3. (Recommended) Install other recommended VSCode extensions in the repository after cloning

+## Running the App

+1. Run `npm start` to start the metro bundler
+2. Run `npm run ios` or `npm run android` to run the app on iOS or Android respectively

 ## Contribution Conventions

 1. Before contributing make sure a ticket exists in the project board for the work you are doing